TritonDataCenter/rfd/rfd/0026/README.md

   troubleshooting/debugging purposes.
 See the section [Volumes state machine](#volumes-state-machine) for a diagram and further details about the volumes' state machine.
+* `networks`: a list of network UUIDs that represents the networks on which this volume can be reached.
 * `error`: an optional property present when the `state` property is `failed`.
   It allows users to get further details on why a volume is in the `failed` state.
 Its value is an object with the following properties: